HOW DO I GET RECRUITED FOR COLLEGE SPORTS?

 HOW TO GET NOTICED

 Getting college coaches to watch your matches is not easy, especially if you are located in another country.
-Because of small recruiting budgets, many soccer coaches require you to come to them or rely heavily on the footage supplied to them.
-In fact, for the top schools in the country it is mandatory that athletic prospects attend their summer soccer camps for further consideration but this isn’t always the case.
+Because of small recruiting budgets, many sports coaches require you to come to them or rely heavily on the footage supplied to them.
+In fact, for the top schools in the country it is mandatory that athletic prospects attend their summer camps for further consideration but this isn’t always the case.
 For more info on our match filming services click here.

-HOW THE SOCCER RECRUITMENT PROCESS WORKS…
+HOW THE SPORTS RECRUITMENT PROCESS WORKS…

 AM I ACADEMICALLY ELIGIBLE FOR A SCHOLARSHIP?